ruby/ruby/doc/standard_library.md

 - [tsort][tsort]: Topological sorting using Tarjan's algorithm
 - [un][un]: Utilities to replace common UNIX commands
 - [uri][uri]: A Ruby module providing support for Uniform Resource Identifiers
-- [yaml][yaml]: Ruby client library for the Psych YAML implementation
+- [yaml][yaml]: The Ruby client library for the Psych YAML implementation
 - [weakref][weakref]: Allows a referenced object to be garbage-collected

 ### Extensions

-- [date][date]: A subclass of Object includes Comparable module for handling dates
+- [date][date]: A subclass of Object that includes the Comparable module for handling dates
-- `DateTime`: Subclass of Date to handling dates, hours, minutes, seconds, offsets
+- `DateTime`: A subclass of Date for handling dates, hours, minutes, seconds, and offsets
 - [digest][digest]: Provides a framework for message digest libraries
-- [etc][etc]: Provides access to information typically stored in UNIX /etc directory
+- [etc][etc]: Provides access to information typically stored in the UNIX /etc directory
 - [fcntl][fcntl]: Loads constants defined in the OS fcntl.h C header file
 - [fiddle][fiddle]: A libffi wrapper for Ruby
-- [io-console][io-console]: Extensions for Ruby IO class, including `IO.console`, `IO.winsize`...etc.
+- [io-console][io-console]: Extensions for the IO class, including `IO.console`, `IO.winsize`, etc.
-- [json][json]: Implements Javascript Object Notation for Ruby
+- [json][json]: Implements JavaScript Object Notation for Ruby
-- [openssl][openssl]: Provides SSL, TLS and general purpose cryptography for Ruby
+- [openssl][openssl]: Provides SSL, TLS, and general-purpose cryptography for Ruby
 - [pathname][pathname]: Representation of the name of a file or directory on the filesystem
 - [psych][psych]: A YAML parser and emitter for Ruby
-- [stringio][stringio]: Pseudo I/O on String objects
+- [stringio][stringio]: Pseudo-I/O on String objects
 - [strscan][strscan]: Provides lexical scanning operations on a String
 - [win32ole][win32ole]: Provides an interface for OLE Automation in Ruby
 - [zlib][zlib]: Ruby interface for the zlib compression/decompression library